General Medicare questions answered.

 QUESTION: Are Oxygen Concentrators, CPAP and Nebulizers covered by Medicare?

-Oxygen Concentrators, CPAP and other respiratory products such as Nebulizers are Capped Rentals thru Medicare.
+ANSWER: Oxygen Concentrators, CPAP and other respiratory products such as Nebulizers are Capped Rentals thru Medicare.

 QUESTION: If you purchase a Portable Oxygen Concentrators will Medicare reimburse me?